Lerici Legge il Mare X edition 2021

-Here we are at the 9th edition of LERICI LEGGE IL MARE, the first Italian event of Literature and Maritime Culture.
-Designed and conceived by Bernardo Ratti, President of the Maritime Mutual Relief Society, which has been promoting and organizing the event together with the Municipality of Lerici (Department of Culture), the S.T.L.
+Here we are at the X edition of LERICI LEGGE IL MARE, the first Italian event of Literature and Maritime Culture.
+Designed and conceived by Bernardo Ratti, President of the Società Marittima di Mutuo Soccorso (Maritime Mutual Relief Society), which has been promoting and organizing the event together with the Municipality of Lerici (Tourist Office), the S.T.L.
 Lerici, in partnership with Ricci bookstore in La Spezia.
 During the last editions, the event was also organized by Mursia publishing house, with the important collaboration of Lorenza Sala and her staff members.

-Why in Lerici?: because it is one of the most famous seaside villages with a strong maritime tradition for centuries.
+Why Lerici?
+Because it is one of the most famous seaside villages with a strong maritime tradition for centuries.
 The Ligurian hamlet is therefore the natural site for an international maritime sailing event.
 Liguria, Lerici, land of great sailors, great dealers and explorers, Lerici with its culture and its being openminded toward the world: sea does not divide people, but it connects people.

 International guests, maritime bookshops, authors, conferences, boat races, activities for kids and youngers, maritime activities, music, solidarity, books on board, adventures in the Gulf of Poets, sailing ships, exhibitions, photo competitions, gastronomy etc … all of this is LERICI LEGGE IL MARE.